 Suppose we could wait for when Huntsville or Kyoto light up and go there.
 Instead, we travel to Fairbanks for the Lights because the town boasts the clearest night skies in Alaska and it’s prime location directly underneath the Auroral Oval make it second to none as a destination for photographing the Northern Lights.
 Oh, and when in Fairbanks we get to dine at Lavelle’s.
 Shameless plug here, we know.

 The result of all this amazing science is a light show unrivaled by any other sky event.
-We hope that you can join us on a 2019 tour, set for March 11-19, and see for yourself this marvel unravel in front of your own eyes!
+We hope that you can join us on Ultimate Northern Lights and see for yourself this marvel unravel in front of your own eyes!

 Kenton Krueger has spent the past several years guiding guiding backpackers, hikers and photographers into the wild places of the American West such as Havasu Falls, Grand Canyon and Yellowstone National Parks as well as in the Grand Staircase Escalante in southern Utah.
 In addition to backpacking and camping, his adventures include rock climbing, exploring the slot canyons of southern Utah, mountain biking, and bagging 14ers in Colorado’s San Juan Mountain Mountain Range.
 Kenton is a trail runner, former pilot, newspaper photographer and writer.
 Kenton looks forward to utilizing his years of guiding experience, combined with his passion and experience behind the lens to provide memorable and unforgettable experiences at the wild places we will visit together.